 According to Kaia Naturals founder Mary Futher, maker of the Takesumi Detox Deodorants, sometimes the worst of the smell doesn't occur until a few days or a week later, but it's inevitable.
 Some think that the natural deodorant itself is causing the funk, but Black and Futher say it's because your body is adjusting from getting off of the mainstream product.

 "People try natural deodorant for a day or two [or a week], they smell, and they blame the natural product," Black says.
-In reality, however, if we knew what was going on with our bodies, we'd realize the stinkiness was temporary.
+In reality, however, if we knew what was going on with our bodies, we'd realize the stinkiness was temporary, according to them.
 As Black puts it, "When we know what to expect, we can prepare for a few weeks of adjustment and leave the aluminum salts and propylene glycol behind."

-By the third week, you probably won't smell as bad—though Futher says you might start to sweat extra hard, as your body gives its final purge.
-You might also notice random patterns in these final two weeks of detox, like going a whole week with no smell then suddenly experiencing a random funky day.
-The second half of your deodorant detox is your body's "dance toward balance," says Black.
+By the third week, you probably won't smell as bad—though Futher says you might start to sweat extra hard as your body gives its final purge.
+You might also notice random patterns in these final two weeks of transition, like going a whole week with no smell then suddenly experiencing a random funky day—the second half of your "deodorant detox" is your body's "dance toward balance," says Black.
 "The important thing to remember is that it won't be like this forever."

 How to Make the Experience Less Stinky

-Once the 30 days is complete, you should be pretty much out of the woods.
-Now you're a deodorant detox survivor and can use all our favorite natural brands (EO, Kaia Naturals, Schmidt's, Agent Nateur) to your underarms' content.
+Once the 30 days are complete, you should be pretty much out of the woods and can use all our favorite natural brands, like EO Organic lavender spray, Kaia Naturals underarm bar, Schmidt's sandalwood- and coconut-infused deodorants, and Agent Nateur's probiotic deodorant to your underarms' content.